-Cell cultures underwent differentiation into three lineages: osteogenic, chondrogenic, and adipogenic.
-Cells in each passage were seeded in triplicate in 12-well multi-well plates (Corning 3512) at a 1.5 x 105 cells/well ratio.
+Cell cultures were subjected to differentiation into three lineages: osteogenic, chondrogenic, and adipogenic.
+Cells in each passage were seeded in triplicate in 12-well multi-well plates (Corning 3512) at a ratio of 1.5x105 cells/well.
 Once they reached 60 % confluence, the culture medium was changed to induction medium. differentiation prepared by supplementing the culture medium with the reagents for induction of osteogenic (46,47), chondrogenic (25,48,49) and adipogenic (25,50) differentiation.

-The osteogenic differentiation medium was prepared by supplementing the culture medium with 0.1 $\mu M$ dexamethasone (Sigma-Aldrich D4902), 50 $\mu M$ ascorbic acid (Sigma-Aldrich A4544) and 10 $\mu M$ $\beta$ glycerol phosphate (Sigma-Aldrich G9422).
-Cultures were maintained for 21 days with the differentiation induction medium and then washed twice with PBS (Sigma P3813), fixed with paraformaldehyde solution (Sigma Aldrich ,158127) at 4 % for 15 min, and stained with a 2 % Alizarin Red (Sigma A5533) solution and with pH 4.2 for 30 min.
-Finally, the cells were observed in the light microscope and the images were captured with a camera (Canon EOS REBEL T51 18-55 IS STM).
-To quantify osteogenic differentiation, alkaline phosphatase activity was determined using a commercial colorimetric kit (Sigma Aldrich, APO100) by following the manufacturer's instructions.
+The osteogenic differentiation medium was prepared by supplementing the culture medium with 0.1 μ M of dexamethasone (Sigma-Aldrich D4902), 50 μ M of ascorbic acid (Sigma-Aldrich A4544) and 10 μ M of β glycerol phosphate (Sigma-Aldrich G9422), cultures were maintained for 21 days with the differentiation induction medium, after which they were washed twice with PBS (Sigma P3813), fixed with paraformaldehyde solution (Sigma Aldrich ,158127) at 4 % for 15 min and stained with a 2 % Alizarin Red (Sigma A5533) solution and with pH 4.2 for 30 min, finally the cells were visualized in the light microscope and the images were captured. with a camera (Canon EOS REBEL T51 18-55 IS STM).
+To quantify osteogenic differentiation, alkaline phosphatase activity was determined using a commercial colorimetric kit (Sigma Aldrich, APO100), following the manufacturer's instructions.

-For the induction of chondrogenic differentiation, the culture medium was supplemented with 10 ng/ml human transforming growth factor $\beta 3$ (TGF- $\beta 3$ ) (Sigma-Aldrich E. coli SRP3171), 100 nM dexamethasone (Sigma-Aldrich D4902), 200 $\mu M$ ascorbic acid (Sigma-Aldrich A4544), 40 $\mu g/ml$ L-proline (Sigma-Aldrich 81709), 1 mM pyruvate (Sigma-Aldrich P5280), 1 mg/ml bovine serum albumin (BSA) (Sigma-Aldrich 05470), and 50 mg/ml ITS+3 Liquid Media Supplement (100x) (Sigma-Aldrich 12771).
-Cultures were induced with this medium for 21 days and washed twice with PBS (Sigma P3813).
-Then, they were fixed with a 4 % formaldehyde solution for 30 minutes, and cells were washed and visualized in a light microscope.
-Images were captured with a photographic camera.
+For the induction of chondrogenic differentiation, the culture medium was supplemented with 10 ng/ml human transforming growth factor β 3 (TGF- β 3) (Sigma-Aldrich E. coli SRP3171), 100 nM dexamethasone (Sigma-Aldrich D4902), 200 μ M ascorbic acid (Sigma-Aldrich A4544), 40 μ g/ml L-proline (Sigma-Aldrich 81709), 1 mM pyruvate (Sigma-Aldrich P5280), 1 mg/ml bovine serum albumin (BSA) (Sigma-Aldrich 05470) and 50 mg/ml ITS+3 Liquid Media Supplement (100x) (Sigma-Aldrich 12771), cultures were induced with this medium for 21 days and washed twice. times with PBS (Sigma P3813), then they were fixed with a 4 % formaldehyde solution for

+30 minutes, then the cells were washed and finally visualized in a light microscope and the images were captured with a photographic camera.

-Cultures with adipogenic induction were maintained for 21 days with culture medium supplemented with 1 $\mu$ M dexamethasone (Sigma-Aldrich D4902), 500 $\mu$ M 3-isobutyl-1-methylxanthine-IBMX (Sigma-Aldrich I5879), 5 $\mu$ g/ml insulin (Sigma-Aldrich I5500), and 200 $\mu$ M indomethacin (Sigma-Aldrich I7378.
-The dye used to identify differentiation was 0.5% Oil Red O (Sigma O1395) that was added to the cultures induced, washed, and fixed for 30 minutes.
-Afterwards, images were obtained with a microscope and photographic camera.
+Cultures with adipogenic induction were maintained for 21 days with culture medium supplemented with 1 μ M dexamethasone (Sigma-Aldrich D4902), 500 μ M of 3-isobutyl-1-methylxanthine-IBMX (Sigma-Aldrich I5879), 5 μ g/ml of insulin (Sigma-Aldrich I5500) and 200 μ M of indomethacin (Sigma-Aldrich I7378.
+The stain used to identify this differentiation is Oil Red O (Sigma O1395) at 0.5 % added to the cultures induced, washed and fixed for 30 minutes, after which they were viewed under a light microscope and photographic images were taken.